dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 If you make it too far, but refuse to give in, there may be powerful forces who seek to get you off that path by any means necessary.
-It is most effective to do so by offering you a career opportunity and essentially buying you off, but really they want to keep you busy and keep you close, while appearing to be your friend.
+It is most effective to do so by offering you a career opportunity and essentially buying you off.
+Actually, they want to keep you busy and keep you close, while appearing to be your friend.
 They don't seek to become overt enemies and "they" aren't exactly evil, cigar-smoking, men in suits.
 But beware, if you are a true threat in any big way, the people on the top of that pyramid of power do not play nice.
 You will not know what hit you.
 Usually, they start with a metaphorical gift-basket though.
 Hey, look!
-Wine and chocalates!
+Wine and chocolates!
 If you're lucky, you'll have some mimosas.
 Perhaps some brunch and coffee.

 <a name="distraction-by-design" />